Tropics Hotel

 Associated Files:

 This is a 3-story hotel in the Art Deco style built in 1941.
+The building is l in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are coral stone and stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 There is a three-bay open porch.
 Three bay-wide porch slightly off-center, to the south end, of the east elevation; Sits at ground level; Separated by low stuccoed wall; Pink coral stone veneer; Terrazzo floor design just before primary entryway.
 Primary entryway is centered on the porch; Glass-double door with narrow fixed windows on either side and a rectangular fixed window above.

 * Date source: Miami-Dade County Property Appraiser